solana-labs/solana/docs/src/api/http.md

 infrastructure.
 This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown" based on the following conditions:

-1. If one or more `--known-validator` arguments are provided to `solana-validator` - "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest known validator, otherwise "behind". "unknown" is returned when no slot information from known validators is not yet available.
+1. If the node is within `HEALTH_CHECK_SLOT_DISTANCE` slots from the latest cluster confirmed slot, "ok" is returned.
-2. "ok" is always returned if no known validators are provided.
+2. If the node is behind more than `HEALTH_CHECK_SLOT_DISTANCE` slots from the latest cluster confirmed slot, an error is returned that will contain more information about far behind the node is.
+3. If the node is unable to determine its' health, an error is returned.

 ## JSON RPC API Reference